livey/machine-learning-checklist/deep-learning-QA.md

   * why use tanh? state value should increase or decrease. if sigmoid, only decrease. tanh \in [-1,1], represents increase and decrease.
   - [ ] how it resolve the gradient vanishing problem?
     * [ref](https://medium.datadriveninvestor.com/how-do-lstm-networks-solve-the-problem-of-vanishing-gradients-a6784971a577)
-    * compared with RNN (RNN has nested sigmoid, which makes gradient vanish. lstm only has multiplicity sigmoid and has cell state, which makes the gradient flows smoothly.)
+    * compared with RNN (RNN has nested sigmoid, which makes gradient vanish easily because of the gradient saturation. lstm only has multiplicity sigmoid and has cell state, which makes the gradient flows smoothly.)
 * Dropout
   * each input (neuron) is selected with probability p (20% ~ 50% ) (not the each weight element is randomly selected)
   * improve generalization (ultimate goal [good answer](https://stats.stackexchange.com/questions/241645/how-to-explain-dropout-regularization-in-simple-terms))